- What is ‘workspace strategy’?

 We don’t blame you.
 Whether you’re an ambitious startup or a flexible enterprise, it can take a few attempts for decision-makers to land on a workspace strategy that truly serves your business and employees.
 But it’s crucial to get it right.

-Below, we list four top tips on how you can land a workspace strategy that’ll align with your business goals and employee preferences.
-Let’s go! 👇
+Below, we list four top tips on how you can land a workspace strategy that aligns with your business goals and employee preferences—backed with stats from our 2025 Workspace Satisfaction Survey!

 What’s the definition of ‘workspace strategy’?